f5devcentral/f5-agility-labs-waf/docs/waf241/module4 - login protect/lab1/lab1.rst

 Define Login & Logout Pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-go to account Logout
-go to password inspect
-login with username and add an extra ! to your password so it fails
-login with regular username/password
-2 entries in inspect > network

 #.
 To configure a login page, go to **Security > Application Security > Sessions and Logins > Login Pages List**.
 Ensure the **juiceshop_blocking** is selected at the top-middle-left of the GUI and click **Create**.
 #.
 We'll now populate the form with data gathered from the browser inspection tools during a login attempt as shown below.